MorganBergen/embedded-systems/src/milestone01/README.md

     bufWrite[2] = 0;

     breakup(cycleVal, &bufWrite[3]. &bufWrite[4]);

     metal_i2c_transfer(i2c, PCA9685_I2C_ADDRESS, bufWrite, 5, bufRead, 1);
 }
 ```

 ###  explaination

-the `void steering(int angle` function sets the steering angle of the car by controlling the servo motor.  it accepst the input `angle`, we expect to be an integer value ranging from -45 to 45 degree, and then sends the corresponding pwm signal to the servo motor.
+the `void steering(int angle` function sets the steering angle of the car by controlling the servo motor.  it accepts the input `angle`, we expect to be an integer value ranging from -45 to 45 degree, and then sends the corresponding pwm signal to the servo motor.

 1.  `int cycleVal = getServoCycle(angle);` calls the `getServoCycle()` function which accepts the angle input and returns the corresponding pwn cycle value need to set teh servo motor to the angle.  we se the result is stored in `cycleVal` var.